-Third, managing a project that is built with deliverables gives us unambiguous checkpoints to measure how the project is doing versus the approved plan.
-Each deliverable has a crystal-clear and measurable definition of success so neither the project manager nor the sponsor have to guess about how far along the project is.
-After the project plan is approved, the project manager executes it by assigning work to the team members so that all of the project deliverables get produced.
-As the team is working on their tasks, the project manager is monitoring their progress, controlling the project schedule, budget and scope and solving problems.
+Third, managing a project that is built with deliverables gives the PM unambiguous checkpoints to measure how the project is doing versus the approved plan.
+Each deliverable has a crystal-clear and measurable definition of success so the project manager, sponsor and stakeholders don’t have to guess about the project’s progress.
+After the project plan is approved, the PM executes it by assigning work to the team members to ensure all the project deliverables get produced.
+As the team is working on their deliverables, the PM is monitoring their progress, controlling the project schedule, budget and scope and solving any problems.
 As part of this monitoring and controlling process, the project manager makes periodic status reports to the sponsor who initiated the project.
-Deliverables are reviewed and accepted as they are produced during executing phase.
-The project sponsor examines what the team produced, compares it to the specifications and accepts or rejects the deliverable.
-We don’t wait until the end of the project for the stakeholders to review the deliverables.
-We do it as they are produced so we can identify and fix problems early.
+During the executing phase, deliverables are reviewed and accepted as they are produced.
+The project stakeholders and sponsor examine what the team produced, compare it to the specifications and accept or reject the deliverables.
+The PM doesn’t wait until the end of the project for the stakeholders to review the deliverables.
+He/she does it as they are produced so they can identify and fix problems early.

-After the last of the deliverables has been produced, the project manager closes the project by verifying that the sponsor got what they wanted from the project.
+After the last of the deliverables has been produced, the project manager closes the project by verifying with the sponsor that the project delivered what they wanted.
 The project manager will also archive all the data generated by the project so it can be used by other project managers in the future.
-That information will make it easier to plan their projects.
+That information will make it easier to plan similar projects.

 What is Project Management: It’s Leading and Managing People